dj-3dub/Zabbix-Docker/README.md

 A from‑scratch, containerized **Zabbix** stack with **PostgreSQL** and optional **reverse proxy** and **SSO**.
 Built to demonstrate platform engineering, secure design, and observability fundamentals in a real homelab using a `.lab` domain (e.g., `monitor.lab`).

-> This README mirrors the tone/structure of your **Homelab‑SSO** project: clean sections, professional narrative, and recruiter‑friendly framing.
-A separate architecture doc and Graphviz diagram are included under `/docs`.

 ---

 ## ✨ Highlights